 As stated above, §257.73(d)(1)(vii) requires the structural integrity of the CCR unit must be maintained during low pool of the adjacent water body or sudden drawdown of the adjacent water body.
-The Bottom Ash Pond berms are not subject to inundation by an adjacent water body.
+The exterior slopes of the Bottom Ash Pond berms are not subject to inundation by an adjacent water body.
 Therefore, the structural integrity of the Bottom Ash Pond was not assessed for low pool or sudden drawdown of an adjacent water body.